Returning home from work, a blonde was shocked

 So the next time you push the button,

-And into the mike you speak.
+And into the mike

 Just remember to appreciate the voice